MichaelsPlayground/NfcIdentifyTag/readme.md

 The second check is on the type of card, it can detect a NTAG of type NTAG213, NTAG215 or NTAG216.

+The app does not implement a type checking for the other tag types named in the answer.

 The source is based on a stackoverflow.com answer:
 https://stackoverflow.com/questions/37002498/distinguish-ntag213-from-mf0icu2
 ```plaintext